RandyBaeza/Caso-1-Diseno-de-software/README.md

 Choice:
 Auth0
--Why: Chosen to accelerate development and enhance security.
+- Why: Chosen to accelerate development and enhance security.
 It provides the required MFA, social logins, and a secure token management system, saving months of development and security review time.
--Alternatives considered: Custom JWT/Bcrypt Backend: Rejected due to the security risks.
+- Alternatives considered: Custom JWT/Bcrypt Backend: Rejected due to the security risks.
 Supabase: Excellent choice, but Auth0 was selected for its maturity, extensive feature set, and proven reliability at scale.

 ---